ClaudioLutz/JobSearchAI/Documentation.md

    - View job match reports on the dashboard
    - Click the "View" button to see detailed results
    - Click the "Download" button to download the report
+5. **Generate Motivation Letters**:
+   - From the job match results page, click the "Motivationsschreiben erstellen" button next to a job listing
+   - The system will extract detailed job information from the website
+   - A personalized motivation letter will be generated based on your CV and the job details
+   - View the generated letter in a professional format
+   - Use the "Print" button to print the letter or "Download" to save it as an HTML file

 ## Implementation Details